+SANITATION REQUIREMENTS

+1. Future Professionals must keep themselves, workstations and classroom areas clean, sanitary, and clutter free at all times.

+2. Future Professionals must clean their stations, including the floor, after each service.

+3. Hair must be swept up immediately after a service is completed, before blow drying.

+4. Clinic stations must be cleaned at the end of the day, prior to clocking out for the day.

+5. Future Professionals must maintain standard personal sanitation and grooming practices, according to the state requirements.

-SANITATION AND PROFESSIONAL SERVICES
+GUEST AND PERSONAL SALON SERVICES

+1. Future Professionals must follow the procedures outlined on their Skill Cards when performing a guest service.

-- 1. Students must keep workstations and classroom areas clean, sanitary, and clutter free at all times. - 2.
-Students must clean their stations, including the floor, after each service. - 3.
-Hair must be swept up immediately after a service is completed, before blow drying. - 4.
-Workstations must be cleaned at the end of the day, prior to clocking out for the day. - 5.
-Students may have their hair or other services done upon approval.
-Students must complete the following prior to starting the service: - a.
-Seek permission and approval from Future Professional Advisor according to criteria below: - Be maintaining Satisfactory Academic Progress. - Be current in practical skill performances, theory attendance and tests. - b.
-Be scheduled off the service book by the Service Desk Coordinator - c.
-Pay for all services.
+2. Future Professionals may have their hair or other services done upon approval.
+Future Professionals must complete the following prior to starting the service:

+- Seek permission and approval from Future Professional Advisor according to criteria below: - 1.
+Be maintaining Satisfactory Academic Progress. - 2.
+Be current in practical skill performances, theory attendance and tests. - Be scheduled off the service book by the Service Desk Coordinator. - Pay for all services.

-Personal services must be rescheduled when the student is scheduled to take a guest.
-Students must reschedule their personal service and complete the service appointment assigned to them.
-Personal services are considered rewards and scheduled for students who are up to date with all projects, tests and practical skill performances.
+3. Personal services must be rescheduled when the student is scheduled to take a guest.
+Students must re-schedule their personal service and complete the service appointment assigned to them.
+Personal services are considered rewards and scheduled for Future Professionals who are up to date with all projects, tests, and practical skill assessments.
 School assignments and successful learning are the priority.